OpenTelemetry Zap [otelzap]: Golang Logging Bridge Setup & Examples

 go get github.com/uptrace/opentelemetry-go-extra/otelzap

-You need to create an otelzap.Logger using this package and pass a context to propagate the active span.
+Create an otelzap.Logger by wrapping an existing Zap logger, then pass a context to propagate the active span:

 go